-4 Steps To Surviving A Move Overseas—Part I
+4 Things You Must Do To Make A Successful Move Overseas—Part I

-My expat story started very close to the start of my life.
-I was only 7 years old when we moved from Baltimore to Ireland… and though it’s not your typical expat story, I felt I needed to start at the beginning.
+My expat tale began very close to the start of my life.
+I was only 8 years old when we moved from Baltimore to Ireland.
+It’s not your typical expat story, and, when I share it, I feel I need to start at the beginning.

 - Adjustment to environment

 - Appreciating the new